mdiloreto/hyprland-omarchy-config/WORKSPACES.md

 - Rules match the window class/app_id, not the process name.
 Inspect with:
   `hyprctl clients -j | jq -r '.[] | [.class, .title] | @tsv'`
 - Grouping applies only to new windows; close/reopen the apps to regroup after rule edits.
-- To add more grouped apps (e.g., YouTube PWA), duplicate the workspace 8 lines with the exact class reported by `hyprctl clients -j`.
+- To add more grouped apps (e.g., YouTube PWA), add another `windowrulev2` grouping line using the exact class reported by `hyprctl clients -j`.
 - Regex reminders (Hyprland uses PCRE):
   - `^` / `$` anchor the whole string; escape dots `\.` to match literal dots.
   - `(?i)` makes a pattern case-insensitive (used for `code`).